What is SR-22 insurance?

 How to get an SR-22

-If your company does not give you the option to file an SR-22 form — or the corresponding form required in your state — you may need to shop for a new policy in order to be able to obtain a form and coverage through a high-risk provider.
+If your company does not give you the option to file an SR-22 form — or the corresponding form required in your state — you may need to shop for a new policy to be able to obtain a form and coverage through a high-risk provider.

 Companies that will file an SR-22